conda-forge/conda-forge.github.io/src/user/ci-skeleton.rst

 ---------------
 The ``ci-skeleton`` command helps get you started by preparing a repository to have the proper structure such that the ``rerender`` command will correctly add the CI configurations.
-Let's see an example!
+Lets see an example!

 Suppose you have a repository for a project called ``myproj``.
 In the root level of the repository, you can run the following command: